Oracle Tutorial

 1) minuend_date

-The minuend_date is a date which is subtracted from.
+The minuend_date is a date that is subtracted from.

 2) subtrahend_date

-The subtrahend is also a date which is to be subtracted.
+The subtrahend is also a date that is to be subtracted.

 Return value